Why do people pay an "extra" amount when paying back a loan?

 Or do you want to make a one-time extra payment?
 That's no problem either.
 The calculator supports making a single extra payment on any date during the term of the loan.
 Perhaps you've received a one-time inheritance, and you are considering using it to reduce your loan's principal balance.
 The Extra Payment Calculator will tell you the amount of interest you'll save and when the pay off will be.

-Don't forget to check out the amortization schedule for all the details.
+Don't forget to check out the printable schedule for all the details.

 (Perhaps I should also point out that the loan itself does not need to follow a monthly payment schedule.
 The last option on the Extra Payment tab allows the user to select any payment frequency.)